Constipation Awareness Month

 - Feeling of a blockage in your bowel

-If you experience ongoing constipation despite making dietary and lifestyle changes, you should make an appointment with your general practitioner.
-You should also see your doctor if you experience any of the following symptoms:
+If you experience ongoing constipation despite making dietary and lifestyle changes, you should make an appointment with your doctor.
+You should also seek medical care if you experience any of the following symptoms:

 - Abdominal pain